-Year 7 students took part in an Inter Faith Day on Friday 22nd June, which was also part of ‘The Great Get Together’, a national initiative and celebration inspired by Jo Cox’s belief that ‘we have more in common than that which divides us’.
+Year 7 pupils took part in an Inter Faith Day on Friday 22nd June, which was also part of ‘The Great Get Together’, a national initiative and celebration inspired by Jo Cox’s belief that ‘we have more in common than that which divides us’.

 The theme of the day was community cohesion and how people should celebrate their differences, but also focus on the similarities and realise that we are all just human beings.

-Student Zahra Miah said: “I learnt about all the different religions and how they can come together and live in harmony.
+Pupil Zahra Miah said: “I learnt about all the different religions and how they can come together and live in harmony.
 They all worship one God and you have to respect other religions.”